 For more information on Gender in Emergencies, click here.

 Hunger and malnutrition are often caused by natural disasters and conflict.
 Drought can destroy crops, causing food prices to skyrocket, or violent conflict may force people to flee their homes, farms and livelihoods.
-In 2011, people across the Horn of Africa endured a severe food crisis, more than a quarter of a million people died in the famine in Somalia.
+Alarming food crises are sweeping across other parts of the world, with 20 million people at risk of famine in Yemen, northeast Nigeria, South Sudan and Somalia, according to the UN.
+All of the food crises in these countries have been exacerbated by war and insecurity.
 CARE was there to help, providing lifesaving food, nutrition, and medical care for malnourished people.
 We are still there to build communities’ resilience to mitigate and cope with future emergencies.
 This includes promoting environmental sustainability and empowering people economically so that they are better prepared for difficult times.

 CARE is working with communities to help them prepare and plan for emergencies in the future.
 For example, in Vanuatu, CARE is helping communities develop evacuation plans in case a tsunami or cyclone strikes.
 We work to build resilience against climate change.
 We do so by teaching adaptive farming methods and growing drought-resistant crops.
 We are helping build homes in safer places, with access to sustainable livelihoods, health and social services.
 This helps ensure communities are equipped to both respond to and survive emergencies.